A Practical Travel Guide to Coron, Palawan

 There are many places you can sign up for a tour or you can simply go down to the pier and hire a bangka (native boat) for a DIY trip.
 You can also do a multi-day island hopping/camping trip.
 We went on an expedition with Abandon Paradise.
 You can read about our adventure here.
 You can also hike, kayak, spear fish or freedive.

-A private boat around Coron Bay should cost you 1,500-2,000 pesos (for the boat).
-You may need to haggle.
-Pick the places you’d like to see but be advised that there are entrance fees (100 to 200 pesos per person) to just about every attraction.
+A private boat around Coron Bay should cost you 2,200-3,300 pesos (for the boat).
+Pick the places you’d like to see but be advised that there are entrance fees (100 to 400 pesos per person) to just about every attraction.
 You can also arrange with the boat to make you lunch.
 My top choices would be Kayangan Lake and Siete Pecados.
+Don’t miss Malcapuya and Banana Island (it’s a whole day trip).
 We hired our own bangka to take us to Chindonan Island which is just in front of Sangat Island.
-This area is outside of the Coron Bay area cost us 3,000 pesos to hire our own bangka.
+This area is outside of the Coron Bay area cost us 3,000 pesos (2015) to hire our own bangka.
 Check out TripAdvisor’s list of things to do for ideas.

 You can also rent a motorcycle and explore the island.
 Places to go include Conception and Busuanga.
 Be aware the highway is not paved all the way.
 There are many rough patches of gravel and dirt that need a bit more skill especially as you get to the western side of the island.
 It took us about an hour and a half to ride to Busuanga where we took a bangka to Black Island.
 I wrote about it in ‘The Other Side of Paradise.’